 Failing to keep an up-to-date green card can make it difficult to travel internationally or to prove your eligibility for employment in the United States.
 In fact, an expired green card creates four urgent problems.

 Here are some of the most common questions and answers related to Form I-90 for green card renewal and replacement:

 When should I renew my green card?

 Answer: Most U.S. green cards expire every ten years.
-You must file Form I-90 for a green card renewal within six months before the expiration date on the green card.
+It’s best to file Form I-90 for a green card renewal 5-6 months before the expiration date on the green card.
 If that date has passed, you will not lose your permanent residence.
 But you should apply for a green card renewal as soon as possible.
-You should not file Form I-90 for a green card renewal earlier than six months before the expiration date; USCIS may refuse to accept your application and mail it back to you.
+You should not file Form I-90 for a green card renewal earlier than six months before the expiration date; USCIS may reject your application and mail it back to you.
 Use the Green Card Renewal Calculator to determine when to file your application and get a helpful email reminder.